 Computational Linguistics integrates computer science and technology with the study of languages to understand the formation of written and spoken languages used from the computational perspective.
 There is an increasing scope of Computational Linguistics in the current digital era as more and more revolutionary computational devices are being created and conceptualising their languages has also become pivotal.

 Phonology deals with the sound of a language and understands the patterns of sounds and organises them to use in a form of language.
 It also has sub-branches like Generative Phonology, Auto-segmental Phonology, Metrical Phonology, Lexical Phonology, etc.

-Besides all the linguistics branches, Stylistics is one of the most fascinating parts of linguistics that examines as it peruses on the style and tone of written and spoken communication of a language.
+Besides all the linguistics branches, Stylistics is one of the most fascinating parts of linguistics that examines as it peruses the style and tone of written and spoken communication of a language.

 Why Study Linguistics?

-Owing to the immense scope of Linguistics, it has become a popular field of study as it provides you with varied perspectives of how human languages evolved and the factors that affected them be it social, literary, economical, political, geographical, psychological, etc. The top reasons why you should study Linguistics are:
+Owing to the immense scope of Linguistics, it has become a popular field of study as it provides you with varied perspectives of how human languages evolved and the factors that affected them be it social, literary, economic, political, geographical, psychological, etc. The top reasons why you should study Linguistics are:

 - To understand the evolution and nature of a language

 - To comprehend the theory of language and understand other languages in the context of the same